Soloplan/resharper-clt-plugin/README.md

 * Compatible with [SonarQube 6.7.x (LTS)](https://www.sonarqube.org/downloads/)
 * Compatible with the [SonarC# Plugin](https://docs.sonarqube.org/pages/viewpage.action?pageId=1441900)
 * ~~Compatible with the [SonarVB Plugin (Visual Basic .NET)](https://docs.sonarqube.org/display/PLUG/SonarVB)~~(not yet, sorry)

+## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](./LICENSE.md) file for details.